OpenDSA/OpenDSA/RST/en/PL/Environment.rst

 **environment-based model** of evaluation, in which values are bound to identifiers (variable names).

-Conceptually, an environment is a possibly empty "set" of variable-value pairs.
+Conceptually, an environment is a (possibly empty) set of variable-value pairs.
 We’ll represent this set itself and each pair in it as an array.
 For example: